webarch-coop/ansible-role-matmo/README.md

 ## Duplicate sites

-To check for two sites having the same URL include this role with tasks from `check_sites.yml` and then the tasks in these files wil be run:
+To check (in a rather slow manner) for two sites having the same URL include this role with tasks from `check_sites.yml` and then the tasks in these files wil be run:

 ```
 check_site.yml